 Over a period of ten year's VoIPLine has developed an MSP friendly portal that allows wholesalers to set up their own whitelabel partners whilst white label partners have the ability to set up end customers and referrers.
-Furthermore, the end-users can build their own call flows reducing cost to serve to partners.
+Furthermore, the end-users can build their own call flows reducing the cost to serve to partners.

 Through the portal Teams can be added like any other SIP device.
 Our knowledge-based articles and videos make the set up a simple cut and paste exercise with the Powershell navigated with ease.
 Add this to our 24-hr support desk and unlimited call packages and you have compelling Teams integration proposition.